 Our board of directors has approved a stock repurchase program authorizing us to repurchase our outstanding shares of Class A common stock on the open market or in private transactions.
 The repurchases are used primarily to offset dilution from our equity incentive plans and for strategic initiatives.
-During the first quarter of 2008, we did not repurchase any shares of Class A common stock under this program.
-At March 31, 2008, approximately \$89.6 million was available for repurchases under the stock repurchase program.
+During the first half of 2008, we repurchased approximately 119,900 shares of Class A common stock under this program for an aggregate amount of approximately \$2.0 million.
+At June 30, 2008, approximately \$87.6 million was available for repurchases under the stock repurchase program.

-In February 2008, our board of directors declared a quarterly cash dividend of \$0.11 per share for Class A common stock.
-This quarterly cash dividend of \$7.0 million was paid on March 19, 2008 to stockholders of record on February 29, 2008.
+In February and May 2008 our board of directors declared a quarterly cash dividend of \$0.11 per share for Class A common stock.
+These quarterly cash dividends of \$7.0 million were each paid on March 19, 2008 and June 18, 2008 to stockholders of record on February 29, 2008 and May 30, 2008.
+In July 2008, our board of directors declared a quarterly cash dividend of \$0.11 per share for Class A common stock to be paid September 17, 2008 to stockholders of record on August 29, 2008.
 Currently, we anticipate that our board of directors will continue to declare quarterly cash dividends and that the cash flows from operations will be sufficient to fund our future dividend payments.
 However, the continued declaration of dividends is subject to the discretion of our board of directors and will depend upon various factors, including our net earnings, financial condition, cash requirements, future prospects and other factors deemed relevant by our board of directors.